 Who Should You Hire for Company Formation in Japan?
 Differences Between a Gyoseishoshi, Judicial Scrivener, Tax Accountant, and Social Insurance Labor Consultant

-When planning to establish a company in Japan, many people wonder: Can a Gyoseishoshi handle the process, and how is that different from a judicial scrivener?
+When planning to establish a company in Japan, many people wonder whether a Gyoseishoshi can handle the process and how that differs from a judicial scrivener.

-In practice, company formation involves several steps, such as preparing the articles of incorporation, notarization, company registration, tax filings, labor and social insurance procedures, and sometimes business licenses.
+In practice, company formation involves several steps, including articles of incorporation, notarization, company registration, tax filings, labor and social insurance procedures, and sometimes business licenses.

 Main professionals involved in company formation